 Control Limit Calculation

 As a definition, control limits statistically indicate whether any process is under control and stable.
-The upper control limit (UCL) and lower control limit (LCL) are calculated statistically from the cards’ data that are extracted as per the filter criteria applied on the analytics.
+The upper control limit (UCL) and lower control limit (LCL) are calculated statistically from the cards’ data that are extracted as per the filter criteria applied to the analytics.